grails-plugins/grails-resources/README.txt

   declared by other plugins (e.g. rebundle plugin files into different bundles)

 * Support "flavours" of resources e.g. source, CDN, minified etc

+* Support for rendering external JS resources at end of page instead of inline with the CSS, e.g. <r:module loadScripts="false"/> and <r:loadScripts/>

+* Support for defining which mappers are to be assigned to each file type - e.g. allow cachability of images but not gzipping of them

 * Have a better way (DSL) to define resources